awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

-# Creating a React and Spring REST application that queries Amazon Aurora Serverless data
+# Create a React and Spring REST application that queries Amazon Aurora Serverless data

 ## Overview